 - A. A vacancy shall be defined as an opening in any professional position within the District including extra- and co-curricular positions, as well as supervisory positions and any new positions created by the Board. - 1.
-All vacancies will be posted in each school building. - 2.
+All vacancies will be posted electronically. - 2.
 The designated Association Building Representative will be responsible for the posting of such notice and will be required to submit a dated receipt of the posting. - 3.
 No vacancy shall be permanently filled until such vacancy shall have been posted a minimum of five (5) workdays. - 4.
-Should a vacancy occur during a period when school is not in session, the vacancy shall be posted in Central Office with copies mailed to the Association President and the designated Association Representatives.
-Such vacancies shall not be permanently filled until seven (7) business days after the date of initial posting. - 5.
-In filling vacancies, the Board shall give first consideration to teachers on layoff and involuntarily extended leaves of absence on the basis of seniority, certification and qualifications before considering other transfer requests. - Exception: Positions open due to a teacher's absence of either an unknown duration or of a known duration of less than two (2) semesters need not be posted and may be filled on a temporary basis by a substitute until the end of the school year.
+Should a vacancy occur during a period when school is not in session, the vacancy shall be posted electronically - 5.
+In filling vacancies, the Board shall give first consideration to teachers on layoff and involuntarily extended leaves of absence on the basis of seniority, certification and qualifications before considering other transfer requests.

+Exception: Positions open due to a teacher's absence of either an unknown duration or of a known duration of less than two (2) semesters need not be posted and may be filled on a temporary basis by a substitute until the end of the school year.
 If it is known at the time of a leave request that a position will be open for ninety (90) or more work days, any certified and qualified laid off teacher will first be offered the work.
-If it is known at the time of a leave request that a position will be open for two (2) semesters, the position will be posted as a vacancy, subject to Section A(7) of this Article. - 6.
-A classroom position in the elementary and intermediate buildings open as a result of a teacher leaving the position shall not be considered a vacancy if the position (and all other positions vacated as a result) is filled in accordance with the following procedures: - a.
-All teachers in the building are notified of the open position at least twenty-four (24) hours in advance of filling the position. - b.
-The most senior certified and qualified teacher from within the building applying for the position shall be assigned to the position. - c.
-Positions not filled by a volunteer from within the building shall be posted as a vacancy.

-- 7. If a teacher's position is eliminated and the teacher accepts an assignment in another building, and a vacancy should occur before July 1 in the building he/she left, then the teacher may claim the position in accordance with A.6. - 8.
+If it is known at the time of a leave request that a position will be open for two (2) semesters, the position will be posted as a vacancy, subject to Section A(7) of this Article.

+- 6. A classroom position in the elementary and intermediate buildings open as a result of a teacher leaving the position shall not be considered a vacancy if the position (and all other positions vacated as a result) is filled in accordance with the following procedures: - a.
+All teachers in the building are notified of the open position at least twenty four (24) hours in advance of filling the position. - The most senior certified and qualified teacher from within the building applying for the position shall be assigned to the position. - e.
+Positions not filled by a volunteer from within the building shall be posted as a vacancy. - 7.
+If a teacher's position is eliminated and the teacher accepts an assignment in another building, and a vacancy should occur before July 1 in the building he/she left, then the teacher may claim the position in accordance with A.6. - 8.
 Vacancies, other than newly created positions, which become available after Fourth Wednesday, need not be posted and may be filled on a temporary basis until the end of the school year.
 Such positions shall be posted at the end of the school year in accordance with this Article.